shawnps/gengo_api_docs/content/overview.md

 ## Translation flow

 The Gengo API allows you to connect your app to Gengo, and order human translation without needing to use a manual web interface.
-Because human translation is not instant, our API is asynchronous (a bit like <a href='http://mturk.com'>Mechanical Turk</a>).
-This means that unlike some other web APIs like <a href='http://flickr.com'>Flickr</a> or <a href='http://twitter.com'>Twitter</a>, you need to allow time for translators to complete their translations.
+Because human translation is not instant, our API is asynchronous (a bit like [Mechanical Turk](http://mturk.com)).
+This means that unlike some other web APIs like [Flickr](http://flickr.com) or [Twitter](http://twitter.com), you need to allow time for translators to complete their translations.

 ## What happens behind the scenes